Ana Cheri Lets It All Hang Out In ‘Oiled Up’ Swimsuit Snap

-Ana Cheri set Instagram on fire with her latest post — which left very little to the imagination.
+Ana Cheri set Instagram on fire with her latest post, which left very little to the imagination.

-On Thursday, the beauty shared a photo in which she was wearing a shimmery golden bathing suit that showed plenty of skin.
-Glowing skin, as a matter of fact.
-The fitness model said in the photo’s capon that she had been “oiled up” with a lotion that made her skin glow, adding that she had used it in some of recent shots.
+On Thursday, the beauty shared a photo in which she was wearing a shimmery golden bathing suit that showed plenty of skin – glowing skin, as a matter of fact.
+The fitness model said in the photo’s caption that she had been “oiled up” with a lotion that made her skin glow, adding that she had used it in some recent shots.
 It seemed that every inch of her skin radiated as she stood outside wearing a gold-toned bathing suit that barely covered her assets.
 The swimwear had a plunging neckline that showed off plenty of Cheri’s voluptuous chest.
-The bathing suit was cut up to the waist, giving viewers an unobstructed view of her curvy hips and toned thighs.
-A belt cinched around Cheri’s waist highlighted her slender waist.
+The bathing suit was cut to the waist, giving viewers an unobstructed view of her curvy hips and toned thighs.
+A belt cinched around Cheri highlighted her slender waist.
 The stunner turned up the sex appeal by pouting for the camera behind a pair of large, black sunglasses.
 With her wavy hair tossed over one shoulder, Cheri looked gorgeous in gold.

-Her fans loved the photo and within an hour of going live, the snap raked in over 50,000 likes and more than 500 comments.
+Her fans loved the photo, and within an hour of going live, the snap raked in over 50,000 likes and more than 500 comments.
 That’s not unusual for the model, who has garnered a whopping 12.5 million followers.

 “You’re killing me,” one fan joked.